christopher-swanson/Project-1-Currencies/README.md

 Monte Carlo (MC) - The simulation is used to determine total possible outcomes when there exists a potential for random variables influencing the outcomes.

-Pandas -
+Pandas - Software library used for data analysis and manipulation.

-hvplot -
+hvplot - Offers high-level plotting for APIs.

-Numpy -
+Numpy - Library used for working with arrays.